HectorAuvinen/adapter_experiments/README.md

 ├── model_setup.py # Module for setting up the models and adapters ├── plot_utils.py # Plotting utilities
 ├── preprocessing.py # Module for tokenizers and transformations
-├── training.py # Module for training parameters and trainer
-└── utils.py # Miscellaneous utility functions
+├── training.py # Module for training parameters and Hugging Face trainer └── utils.py # Miscellaneous utility functions
 ```

 ## Usage

-The core of this project is `runner.py`, which is used to conduct experiments with various tasks and models.
+The interface to this project is `runner.py`, which is used to conduct experiments with various tasks and models.
 The script accepts a number of arguments that allow customizing the experiments.
 All datasets can be downloaded from huggingface so you do not need them on your disk.

 ### Arguments